 Q2 2015/16 had the lowest number of major applications received across the whole series but this can be attributed to the introduction of the community consultation requirement.
 From Q3 2015/16, the number of major applications received steadily increased quarter-on-quarter until Q3 2016/17.
-Since then, the number of major applications received each quarter suggests something of a levelling out, with some quarterly fluctuations over the last five years.
+Since then, the number of major applications received each quarter suggests something of a levelling out, with some quarterly fluctuations over the last six years.

-From 1 May 2020, the requirement to hold a public event as part of the pre-application community consultation was temporarily removed for five months in response to the coronavirus pandemic.
-This has subsequently been extended until 31 March 20221.
+From 1 May 2020, the requirement to hold a public event as part of the pre-application community consultation was temporarily removed until 31 March 2022.

-1 For more information, see the Departmental website.
+&lt;sup>1 For more information, see the Departmental website.

-Eight councils received major planning applications during the third quarter of 2021/22, with Belfast receiving the most (nine).
+All eleven councils received major planning applications during the first quarter of 2022/23, with Belfast receiving the most (eight).